 - a support mechanism and communication link for the whilstleblower.

 6. The balancing act between the whistleblower and the accused

 This is more difficult where the accused confesses to involvement.
 If it is a matter of gross misconduct, it may well be a disciplinary matter for the whistleblower as well.
 Each case will depend on its facts and needs to be deftly handled.
 Tailored advice is wise.

 Any unconscious detriment or bias or disadvantage to the whistleblower will found an employment claim for income loss damages.
 That may also be a fundamental breach of contract entitling them to claim constructive and unfair dismissal.

-Remember whistleblowers are not always the most attractive members of your workforce in terms of personality traits, but they can be absolutely vital in alerting you to wrongdoing through their diligence and that is to be encouraged.
+Remember whistleblowers are vital in alerting you to wrongdoing through their diligence and that is to be encouraged.